-And then, one day he’ll die, but then again, so will you.
+As for future endeavors, one day he’ll die.
+But then again so will you.
 Makes ya think, don’t it?